-Numerous methods were developed and frequently used among geophysicists to iscale te and enhance gravity anomaly using its derivatives, such as horizontal gradient, analytic signal amplitude, and second vertical derivative.
+Numerous methods were developed and frequently used among geophysicists to isolate and enhance gravity anomaly using its derivatives, such as horizontal gradient, analytic signal amplitude, and second vertical derivative.

-introduced by Cooper & Cowan (2011).
+Another anomaly enhancement method is the Generalized Derivative Operator (GDO) introduced by Cooper & Cowan (2011).
 It is a combination of first horizontal and vertical directional derivatives which are controlled by two angles, azimuth, and dip, and later divided by analytic signal amplitude.
 Cooper (2017; 2018), Cooper & Cowan (2011), and Khalil et al. (2015) show promising results of GDO to identify small and linear geological features.

 Nevertheless, it is possible to perform derivation of potential field data on both spatial and frequency domains by mathematical approach.
-We use finite difference (FD) for derivation in the spatial domain and fast Fourier transform (FFT) for derivation in the frequency domain.
+We use the finite difference (FD) for derivation in the spatial domain and fast Fourier transform (FFT) for derivation in the frequency domain.
 In this study, we adopt the Python package developed by Uieda et al. (2013) and Melo & Barbosa (2020) to perform the routine derivative and develop the GDO Python program.